 The company also has clients complete an extensive questionnaire that helps its writers focus on the proper parts of your resume to highlight.
 And it works.
 The resume writer we used from iHire wrote one of the best resumes we received, although it took some time to come in.

 Read the full iHire review.

 Our top resume writing service is Let's Eat, Grandma, which includes cover letters and a phone conversation in its Starter Package.
 LEG returned a high-quality resume fairly quickly; it looked great and we'd be glad to present it to a recruiter.

 Monster.com came out nearly as good as LEG, and the other companies on this page excel in their own ways.
 Whether you're looking for something inexpensive or you just want professional help along the way, you'll find a resume writing service that works for you.

 Resume writing services are companies or freelancers who help job-seekers improve the quality of their resumes so they stand out from other candidates.
 Though they all share this common goal, no two writing services are alike.
 They all have their own processes designed to provide clients with effective resumes with quick turnaround times and good customer service.
 The services available from resume writers are also diverse and vary across plans.
 However, all of them are designed to help candidates land more interviews.

 How Resume Writing Services Work

-All resume writing services start with choosing a plan.
-From there, most require customers to complete a questionnaire so they can develop an understanding of what you do and where you are in your career, and find the best writer for your situation.
+Most resume writing services start with choosing a plan.
+From there, customers are typically required to complete a questionnaire so the company can develop an understanding of what you do and where you are in your career, and find the best writer for your situation.